MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-ttd-exe-command-line-util.md

 `-module <module name>`

-Record only the specified module (e.g. comdlg32.dll) and the code that it calls.
+Record only the specified module (such as comdlg32.dll) and the code that it calls.
 This can be the executable itself or any DLL loaded by the executable.
 This option can be specified more than once to record multiple modules.

 When this option is used the target process runs at full speed until code in the specified module(s) is executed.
 TTD will then record the process until execution leaves the specified module(s), at which point recording is turned off and the target returns to full speed.
 Because turning recording on/off is expensive, TTD will leave recording on when a specified module calls out to other modules in the process.